CURRENCIES: Dollar Dips As 'skeptical' Market Braces For Fed Minutes

 Continue Reading Below

-The dollar was down against the Japanese yen , buying Yen112.05 vs. Yen112.44 late Tuesday in New York.
+The dollar was down against the Japanese yen , buying Yen111.83, down from Yen112.44 late Tuesday in New York.

+The British pound had a volatile morning, initially losing ground upon the release of the U.K. budget, before recovering.
+Sterling last bought $1.3277, up from $1.3237 late Tuesday,

 Continue Reading Below